bruceon/jsworkers/README.md

 // the second parameter of setOptions() method is related with function chaining and will be explained later.
 Jsworkers.setOptions({processPreferred: false}, true);
 ```
-Without the options, worker thead will be selected as default.
+Without the option, worker thead will be selected as default.

 ### Promise and unlimited chaining
 ......